 At the beginning of last month, a first project had already emerged and was called the Virtual Financial Assets Act (VFA).

 The island of Malta has become the first country in the world to develop an effective regulatory system, tailor-made for almost all cryptocurrency startups in the region.
-The MFSA being highly engaged in this field, regularly consults many heavyweights of the crypto sphere.
+Lastly, the MFSA being highly engaged in this field, regularly consults many heavyweights of the crypto sphere.
 New rules that will come into force before fall are eagerly awaited.